-At the age of 12, Arthur read an astronomy book and was hooked.
+At age 12, Arthur read an astronomy book and was hooked.
 His first telescope was not very powerful.
 He got a real thrill when he realized that a puzzlingly shaped heavenly body he was looking at was Saturn – his telescope was not powerful enough to resolve Saturn’s rings.

-In 1907, aged 15, Arthur became interested in the Wright Brothers’ powered flights that had taken place in 1903-05.
+In 1907, age 15, Arthur became interested in the Wright Brothers’ powered flights that had taken place in 1903-05.
 He became so fascinated that he began designing and building model aircraft as large as himself from wooden frames covered with paper.By the time he was 16, working in a barn, he had built a full-sized glider – a triplane whose width was 27 feet and length 12 feet (8.2 x 3.7 meters).

 His building materials were pinewood, cloth, and piano wire.
 The total cost was less than $35, financed by doing chores for neighbors.

 He flew his glider successfully in spring 1909, age 16, and learned a great deal about aviation, but his parents were so worried he would be killed flying it, he agreed to stop.